Wayland workspace overlay daemon

 woven/

-├── woven-protocols/ Wayland protocol bindings
+├── crates/woven-protocols/ Wayland protocol bindings

-├── woven-plugin/ plugin system crate
+├── crates/woven-plugin/ plugin system crate

-├── plugins/ bundled plugins (clock, battery, network, cava, etc.)
+├── plugins/ bundled Lua plugins

-├── runtime/ Lua runtime files
+├── runtime/ Lua runtime files loaded at startup

-└── get.sh curl installer
+└── get.sh one-line installer

 PathContents